Squeezed Attention: Accelerating Long Context Length LLM Inference: Results

-We present evaluation for our method on this dataset in Table~\ref{tab:prefixqaDataset} using the LLaMA-2-7B-32K, Longchat-7B-v1.5-32K, and LWM-Text-Chat-1M models \cite{llama-2-7b-32k, longchat2023, liu2024world}.
+Additionally, we present evaluation for our method on the \BENCH dataset in Table~\ref{tab:prefixqaDataset} using the LLaMA-2-7B-32K, Longchat-7B-v1.5-32K, and LWM-Text-Chat-1M models \cite{llama-2-7b-32k, longchat2023, liu2024world}.
 The results demonstrate how our method provides similar accuracy as the baseline for fixed context use-cases, while significantly compressing the fixed context that needs to be dynamically loaded during inference.
+We also present an evaluation for our method on the RULER benchmark \cite{hsieh2024ruler} using the LWM-Text-Chat-1M model \cite{ liu2024world} in Table \ref{tab:ruler}, demonstrating the consistent performance for our method across different benchmark suites.